excitoon-favorites/apk-manager/README.md

 - A Build for Linux (Main Target: Ubuntu)
 - A Build for Mac (Long Term Project)
 - A Website.
 This will be hosted in this repository.
 I prefer following the Google Material Guidlines.
 Templates and examples availible at [GetMDL.io](https://getmdl.io)
+- Repo Wiki.
+This includes How-Tos, and Install Instructions.
 If you can offer any of this, please do.
 I would like to continue to develop Apk-Manager